-The skilled cornea specialists at Eye Consultants of Pennsylvania have a combined 32 years of experience with bladeless LASIK eye surgery in Wyomissing, PA, and provide an unprecedented level of safety, precision and comfort in our own Ambulatory Surgery Center, Pennsylvania Eye & Ear Surgery Center.
+The skilled cornea specialists at Eye Consultants of Pennsylvania have a combined 32 years of experience with bladeless LASIK eye surgery in Wyomissing, PA, and provide an unprecedented level of safety, precision and comfort.

 Adam J. Altman, MD and Jonathan D. Primack, MD are the only board certified and cornea fellowship-trained LASIK specialists in the area.
 They have established a long track record of success in laser vision correction for patients in Berks County, Montgomery County, Schuylkill County, and beyond.

 Laser vision correction has provided excellent results for millions of people (over 17 million in the U.S. alone).
 If you are at least 18 years old, have not had previous eye surgery and have never been diagnosed with an eye disease (such as cataracts or glaucoma), you may be a good candidate for LASIK eye surgery.

 Adam Altman, MD, received his medical degree from the University of Massachusetts Medical School with numerous honors, graduating in the top 10% of his class.
 He performed his ophthalmology residency at the world-renowned Duke University Medical Center in Durham, North Carolina, and was fellowship-trained in cornea and external eye diseases at the prestigious Wills Eye Hospital in Philadelphia.
 Dr. Altman was one of the cofounders of Wills Eye Hospital’s Refractive Surgery Service.